Anorexia in children – Causes, Symptoms & Treatment

 - Less social – Does your child avoid social gatherings and wish to be left alone?
 Maybe it’s time for you to address this as it could be a symptom of anorexia nervosa.

-Anorexia in school-going kids is a common and growing phenomenon.
-It is found to be more prevalent in females than in males.
-A study conducted by British Medical Journal Open in 2019, reported that cases of anorexia nervosa in children nearly doubled in the past decade.
+Anorexia Nervosa symptoms in school-going kids is a common and growing phenomenon.
+It is found more prevalent in females than in males.
+A study conducted by the British Medical Journal Open in 2019, reported that cases of anorexia nervosa in children nearly doubled in the past decade.
 These children, whose samples were taken for research, were mostly teenagers.

 Similar to other eating disorders, anorexia nervosa can also be treated.
 However, the degree of treatment varies in children.
 Treatment for anorexia in children is more case-specific.